stephensalim/APNEquipLabs/content/AMI Inspector Lab/Scheduling_The_Continuation.md

               - "StartContinuousAssessmentLambdaFunction"
               - "Arn"
           Input: '{"AMIsParamName": "ContinuousAssessmentInput"}'
+          Id: ContinuousGoldenAMIAssessmentTrigger
 ```
 </details>

-CONGRATS !!!!
-You are now a Ninja
+CONGRATS !
+You have completed the Lab.
+Hopefully by now you have caputred some insights on how to package your solutions and make it repeatable.